After a long period in the doldrums, Downtown Oakland is coming to life again.

 My guest ordered a four-cheese roasted veggie pizza: veggies, pickled red onions, olives, feta, mozzarella, cheddar, Parmesan and red wine marinara sauce.
 Great pizza!

-All of ingredients were fresh and the crust was light and crispy.
+All of the ingredients were fresh and the crust was light and crispy.

 Spice Monkey’s warm ambiance, inviting atmosphere and great food, service, and ambiance all at very reasonable prices is a clear win for me.
 It’s a great place for lunch or dinner, or just to enjoy a glass of wine or beer after work with friends.